kholysa/CopterTests/README.md

 ## /Square Movements
 Contains the script to test the square movements of a copter

+## /CopterMoveANDLocalisation
+Contains the script to move a copter while using the UWB localisation sensors

-## /CopterMove&Localisation
+## /SquareMovemesntsWithLocalisation
-Contains the script to a copter while using the UWB localisation sensors
+Contains the script to move a copter in a square while using the UWB localisation sensors